luogeger/learn/jobs.md

-I am honored to be with you today at your commencement.

-from one of the finest universities in the word.
+I am honored to be with you today at your commencement from one of the finest universities in the word.

-Truth be told I never graduated from collage.
+Truth be told,I never graduated from collage.

 And this is the colsest I've ever gotten to a collage graduation.

 Today I want to you three stories from my life.

-That's it No big deal just three stories.
+That's it ,No big deal ,just three stories.

 The first story is about commecting the dots.

 I dropped out of Read Collage after the first 6 months.

-But then stayed around as a drap-in.

-For another 18 months also before I realy quit.
+But then stayed around as a drap-in for another 18 months also before I realy quit.

 So why did I dropout.